14Francisco14/mobybots-martech/README.md

 - **GTM**: to install GTM in this website, fork the repository and upload a new version with the necessary changes.
 - **Meta Pixel**: you will need to create your own Meta pixel for testing and debugging, you can do this with your own personal Meta account.
 - **Tag types**: use Custom HTML tags in GTM to trigger the Meta events, not the standard Facebook Pixel tag type.
+- **Results**: Provide a GDoc with screenshots showing the code works and the pixels are tracking correctly.
+You can explain your code in that same document.
+Provide the URL to the new published site for testing too.

 ---